Bookmark saved

 He took the torch from its bracket.
 The flame didn't flicker.
 Burned steady despite the movement.
 Unnatural.

 But old.
-So old.
-Dust covered everything.
-The air tasted of age and sand and secrets buried for millennia.
-And smell—thick in his nostrils now.
-Incense burned centuries ago, its ghost still lingering.
-Decay that had been arrested rather than completed.
-The distinctive mineral scent of natron wafting from chambers he hadn't reached yet.
+So old that the dust had its own archaeology, layers of it marking centuries the way tree rings marked years.
+The air tasted of age and sand and secrets that had been buried long enough to ferment into something toxic—incense burned centuries ago leaving a ghost that still lingered in the stone's pores, decay that had been arrested rather than completed, the distinctive mineral bite of natron wafting from chambers he hadn't reached yet.

 The hieroglyphs continued along the walls.
 More stories.
 More warnings.

 One panel showed a figure drinking from a bowl.
 But the liquid was wrong.
 Green.
-Glowing.
+Glowing with a luminescence the ancient artist had captured by mixing the pigment with something metallic that still caught the torchlight after three millennia.
 Poison maybe.
-Or something worse.
+Or something worse—something that changed rather than killed, that transformed rather than destroyed.

 Below it—text.
 He couldn't read it.
-But the image told enough story.
+But the image told enough.
 Someone had drunk something they shouldn't have.
 Done something forbidden.
+And the consequences had outlasted the civilization that recorded them.

 Another panel.
 The same figure surrounded by priests.
 Kneeling before them.
-But holding a staff.
-Symbol of power.
-Not submission.
+But holding a staff—symbol of power, not submission.
+A pharaoh who knelt in body but not in spirit, whose compliance was theater and whose defiance was permanent.

 A pharaoh.
 Refusing to kneel even when condemned.

 In the center—a massive stone sarcophagus.
 Not wood like his.
 Solid granite.
-Carved from single piece.
+Carved from a single piece that must have taken decades of labor to shape and transport.
 Weighing tons.

 The lid was covered in hieroglyphs.
 Condemnation spells.
 Binding magic.
-Layer upon layer of curses designed to imprison the soul for eternity.
+Layer upon layer of curses designed to imprison the soul for eternity—each line of text a lock, each symbol a chain, the whole surface a cage made of language.

 And the name cartouche.
 Also defaced.
-But less thoroughly.
+But less thoroughly than the one in the smaller chamber.
 He could make out part of it.

 Kha-em-Waset.